 Should I buy a cheap phono preamp?

-Sure, but only if it suits your use case and you understand the linear relationship between phono preamp price and performance.
+Sure, but only if it suits your use case and you understand the relationship between price and performance.

 There is enormous variation among phono preamplifiers.
-Cheap phono preamps really only serve one purpose and that is to add vinyl playback to affordable systems that don’t already have it.
-If this is your use-case and you don’t mind the very average performance guaranteed by cheap phono preamplifiers, then get one.
+Cheap phono preamps really only serve the function of adding vinyl playback to affordable systems that don’t already have it.
+If this is your use case and you don’t mind the ordinary performance guaranteed by cheap phono preamplifiers, then I have no issue with that and support customers purchasing one.

 BUT – that use case does not reflect most vinyl lovers.
-If you DO care about the sonic results, if you love the high resolution sounds possible with vinyl, cheap phono preamps are simply not an option.
+If you DO care about the sonic results, if you love the high resolution performance of vinyl, cheap phono preamps are a terrible option.
 They tend to sound coarse, grainy, noisy, thin, unrefined, veiled, lack dynamics and possess narrow soundstages and poor imaging.
+People even slightly bothered by this really should reconsider a cheap phono preamp purchase.

 Accuphase AD-290